gravitational/teleport/examples/chart/CONTRIBUTING.md

 Again, `make -C build.assets update-helm-snapshots` will run this via Docker.

-7) Document the changes you've made in the PR comment and add @webvictim as a reviewer.
+7) Document the changes you've made in the PR summary and add @webvictim as a reviewer.

 Thanks!